Skip to contents

 • Maintains compatibility with existing workflows

-1. Creating a uniform cost surface from the raster (all valid cells = 1)
+1. Creates a uniform cost surface from the raster (all valid cells = 1)

-2. Building a transition matrix with 8-directional connectivity
+2. Builds a transition matrix with 8-directional connectivity

 Examples